gettoarun/generator-mavenjs/README.md

 # generator-mavenjs [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > A maven style nodejs project maker.
 Supports gulp and docker too.

+I have developed this in JS, not in coffee, because, the generator defaulted some code and I needed something quick.
+I intend to coffee-ize this code sometime in the future.

+Warning: The generator does not default the libraries to a known combination of the dependent tools.
+Maintaining that kinda config would make this tool less useful, I feel.
+Each developer would have a preference on the wiring this tool for now just defaults to latest.

+## Gotchas

+* For 0.11.x projects I had to use [gulp-coffee-es6](https://github.com/t3chnoboy/gulp-coffee-es6.git)

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-mavenjs using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).